 Now let’s take a closer look at what kind of activities and resources students enjoy the most.

 When I taught German at a university, my students were timid and hesitant to speak in class.
 They never picked listening or speaking activities in the little surveys I handed out.
 Contrary to that, my 2nd graders at a German Immersion School didn’t like most writing assignments.
 I think it’s a very personal choice, depending on your personality.
-The one thing I learned, though: When you have the “right” kind of speaking and listening activities, you can motivate even your most introverted students to being comfortable speaking in a foreign language.
-When I introduced the SmartClass HUB to my university students for homework and in-class practice, they slowly changed their opinion about speaking and listening.
+The one thing I learned, though: When you have the “right” kind of speaking and listening activities, you can motivate even your most introverted students to be comfortable speaking in a foreign language.
+When I introduced the SmartClass Teaching Platform to my university students for homework and in-class practice, they slowly changed their opinions about speaking and listening.
 I think the power lies in allowing students to practice, make mistakes in a safe environment, and expose them to many of these activities daily.
 Looking at the results from this survey now, it seems like teachers are doing a great job integrating meaningful and authentic speaking and listening activities that make their students choose those as their favorites.
 Good job, teachers!!

 Here are a few more of the responses that learners could type in for the question “Which activities do you like the most and why?”

 - chat with foreigners